Crash at Crush: Crash

 The crash was delayed for an hour because the crowd resisted being pressed back by the police to what was supposedly a safe distance.
 At about 5 pm, the two trains, pulling cars loaded with railroad ties, slowly met in the middle of the track to be photographed.
 They were then rolled to their starting points at the opposite ends of the track.
 Crush, riding a white charger, signaled the start of the main event.
 The engineers and crew aboard each train opened the steam to a prearranged setting, rode for exactly four turns of the driving wheels, and then jumped from the trains.
 The September 16 issue of The Dallas Morning News described what happened next:

 Each train reached a speed of about 45 mph by the time they met near the anticipated spot, though some observers believed they were traveling much faster.
-Shortly after the trains collided, there was a large explosion:
+As the trains collided, there was a large explosion:

 Debris was blown hundreds of feet into the air.
 Panic quickly broke out as the crowd turned and ran.
 Some of the debris came down among the spectators, killing two and seriously injuring at least six others.
 A photographer, Jarvis "Joe" Deane of Waco, lost one eye to a flying bolt.
 The locomotives and their boxcars were reduced to scraps of wood and steel: